hadmacker/asd_notes/README.md

 ## Why can't you control your child?

+> They're all out of calm, so I need to give them calm.

+or...

+> They're not giving me a hard time, they're having a hard time.

+or...

 > Their meltdown is a response to unique sensory and emotional processing, and is not a manipulation or faulty parenting.